 telephone calls, calls delivered by cellular phones, paging, the transmission element of Electronic Data Interchange, teleconferencing and call-back services

-switching, completion of another provider’s calls, the provision of leased lines and circuits or global
+switching, completion of another provider’s

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.